 How To Revive A Dated Dresser

 I recently updated my bedroom.
 We had a dated cherry sleigh bed and matching dressers (Can you say Y2K!).
 I gave away the bed and replaced it with an beautiful upholstered headboard.
-The dressers were solid wood so I wanted to give them a facelift to fit with my current style.
+The dressers were solid wood so I wanted to give them a makeover to fit with my current style.

-I picked out a gray shade of paint (Sherwin Williams ‘Software”) and made a batch of chalk paint using this recipe.
+To start my DIY dresser makeover I picked out a gray shade of paint (Sherwin Williams ‘Software”) and made a batch of chalk paint using this recipe.

 I painted the dresser with 2 coats of the gray chalk paint letting the paint dry between coats.
 I love working with chalk paint on furniture; you don’t have to worry about prepping the piece before you start painting.